parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 Base 2 logarithm is repeated division by 2, so the right shift operator (`>>`) may be used as a performance optimization.
 While the compiler may optimize for division by 2 at run time, compiling for it explicitly precludes at least one condition and branch in the object code.

-Log of a base less than 2 or a value less than 1 is undefined.
+The logarithm of a base less than 2 or a value less than 1 is undefined.
 Apart from an overflow, there is no valid 0 result.
 So 0 is used as the invalid parameter sentinel.
 As with all native operators, overflow guards are left to the caller.
 The implementation may not *cause* an overflow that is not inherent in the parameterization.

 Division implies that the native division operator (`/`) determines the result type, based on its operand types.